rolandmarg/downdetectordowndetector.com/README.md

 On December 5, 2025, a Cloudflare outage disrupted **28% of Cloudflare's HTTP traffic** for approximately 25 minutes, taking down major websites including LinkedIn, Shopify, DoorDash, and ironically... **Downdetector.com** itself.

-This website is a joke solution to that problem. 😄
+This website is just a joke, not an actual solution. 😄

 ## Setup